A quick-start guide to gluten free baking in New Zealand.

 - An electric mixer – depending on the recipe.
 Most things can be mixed by hand if you’re determined enough, but an electric hand-held mixer or stand mixer will make things a lot easier

 - A skewer – metal or bamboo – for testing whether cakes are done

 - A couple of flat baking trays, for things like biscuits

 - Baking tins – I recommend at least having 20cm (8″) round and square cake tins

 - Airtight containers to store your gluten-free goodies in.

 Right, I think that’s the intro section all done and dusted (with icing sugar, hopefully).
-If you have any questions, let me know in the comments below!
+If you have any questions or if I’ve missed something, let me know in the comments below!

 Let’s start making some gluten-free Kiwi favourites 😉💜